madelk/EmuVR/controls.md

 * x (hold for a few seconds) - Grab selected item, retain current distance
 * [ctrl] (hold) - Rotate held item
 * z - Throw held item
-* c - Power on highlighted TV [spacebar] - power on console and grab user control
+* c - Power on highlighted TV
+* [spacebar] - power on console and grab user control
+* [tab] (when locked into control for a game) - Close the game, break free of control
 * f (once on one object, then again on a second) - Link cables for a console/TV
 * Mouse scroll - change distance of held item (away from or closer to your view)